mongodb-js/mongo-views/README.md

 * Views based on dropped collections or views will be removed automatically

 Supports
 =======

 Saved queries (selects)
 -------------

-* Querying of View (query parameter only)
+* Querying of View

 * Nested views (create a view from view)

-* Persistence across Sessions<br />
+* Persistence across Sessions
-Views are loaded when shell is started

 Todo
 ----
-1. Select
-   * support fields in base `View`

 1. Persistence
     * support for switching dbs

 1. Inner Joins

-1. Nice to Have
-    * Create views from views

 Run Tests
 ----